Published: 27 April 2014

 In the Augustinian world, the hill town of Genazzano, about an hour from Rome by car, is well known.
 The Order of Saint Augustine came there not long before the year 1274.
 In a church at Genazzano, where the Order of Saint Augustine has served since 1356, is most famous for a small fresco of the infant Jesus and his mother.
-The fresco (pictured below) gives Mary the title of the Mother of Good Counsel.
+The fresco (picture on the right) gives Mary the title of the Mother of Good Counsel.
 It is the the most famous fresco in Augustinian possession.

 The Christ Child nestles close to his mother.
 Mary supports Jesus with her left arm.
 She bends her head toward him, and their cheeks touch tenderly.
 The left hand of Jesus gently grasps the rim of her dress, indicating the intimacy of nursing.